 - Maximum daily clinic capacity.

-The model was also helped doctors test different theories about their working schedule.
-They could adjust the schedule in the model and see how utilization and overtime changed.
+The model also helped doctors test different theories about their working schedules.
+They could adjust the schedule in the patient flow simulation model and see how utilization and overtime changed.

-The AnyLogic simulation model offered various ways of improving the clinic’s operational efficiency and patient satisfaction.
-The model did not require special skills to use and provided detailed output statistics that included:
+The AnyLogic patient flow simulation model offered various ways to improve the outpatient clinic’s operational efficiency and patient satisfaction.
+The patient flow simulation model did not require special skills to use and provided detailed output statistics that included: